littensy/charm/README.md

 The `addSignalsToClient` function subscribes a client to updates in the given signals.
 When an update occurs, the client will receive a state patch of only the values that changed.

 You can pass signal getter functions, computed signals, and atoms in the `getters` table.
-This function can also be called multiple on the same client to subscribe to new signals.
+This function can also be called multiple times on the same client to subscribe to new signals.

 ```luau
 Players.PlayerAdded:Connect(function(player)